RCODI/rcodi-blog/content/project/guac-alytics/index.md

 url_code: "https://github.com/TSELab/guac-alytics"
 url_pdf: "" #Do we also have a PDF to upload
 url_slides: ""
 url_video: ""
 slides: ""
-toc: true
+toc: false
 tags:
   - Current

 image: